JupiterOne-Archives/docs/knowledgeBase/APIs_and-integrations/APIs/jupiterone-compliance-api.md

 ## Create Control

-This query is used to create a control.
+This query creates a control.

 **Variables**